bekk/bekk-christmas/post/react/wip-swr.md

 post_year: 2020
 post_day: 4
 title: "[WIP] SWR"
+ingress: "Every now and then, a library surfaces that change the way you're used to thinking.
+In this case, it is rethinking the data flow in your React app.
+  SWR provides a complex data store with a simple interface, aiding you with following simple patterns and write less code.  "
 authors:
   - Jon Johansen
 ---
-SWR has quickly become one of my favorite tools in my toolbox.
+SWR has quickly become one of my favorite tools in my tool chest.
 The name SWR refers to the caching strategy *stale-while-revalidate*, and in its essence, the library provides just this, a caching strategy.
 The library is made by Vercel, the creators of Next.js, and has excellent documentation.

 SWR has interfaces to easily cache resources from your backend, regardless of which underlying data fetching library you're using.
 You provide the data fetching, SWR handles the caching.
 As one would expect from a caching library.
 However, SWR delivers a much more useful set of tools to manage the whole process of using remote resources.